SimonPadbury/eleventy-gulp-and-sass/README.md

 # Eleventy, Gulp and Sass

-**Version 1.3**
+**Version 1.4**

 > A simple setup for for adding Gulp and Gulp-Sass to Eleventy.

 Eleventy ([https://www.11ty.dev/](https://www.11ty.dev/)) is one of my favourite static site generators — my go-to for simple projects.
 But I am a fan of SCSS, and (as of v0.11.0) Eleventy doesn’t preprocess CSS.

-One of the first things I do with every Eleventy project is add [Sass](https://sass-lang.com/), my CSS preprocessor of choice, using [Gulp](https://gulpjs.com/) and [gulp-sass](https://www.npmjs.com/package/gulp-sass).
+Often, one of the first things I do with an Eleventy project is add [Sass](https://sass-lang.com/), my CSS preprocessor of choice, using [Gulp](https://gulpjs.com/) and [gulp-sass](https://www.npmjs.com/package/gulp-sass).
 I also add some other useful modules such as an autoprefixer and a sourcemap generator.

 (You may want to use Gulp for running other tasks besides gulp-sass.
 E.g. you may want to preprocess and/or concatenate JS, and optimise some images.
-So I have set up up the `gulpfile.js` to look for SCSS files in a `scss/` folder within an `_app` folder – and later you can add other things into the `_app/` folder too.)
+So I have set up up the `gulpfile.js` to look for SCSS files in a `scss/` folder within an `_assets` folder – and later you can add other things into the `_assets/` folder too.)

 **This below is what I did in preparing this project repository.
 (Node modules for Eleventy and Gulp are not included here — you will need to install these locally, in your project.)**